LucasParsy/monsite/_notes/Public/COMCYBER 2025 Writeup.md

 We will need to connect via the MQTT protocol!
 It's an IoT protocol, let's not ponder too much on what it is and how it works, and let's use a GUI tool [mqtt-explorer](https://mqtt-explorer.com/), to "subscribe" to the server's communication.

 we setup the connection by:
-- togging on "encryption"
+- toggling on "encryption"
-- togging off "validate certificate",
+- toggling off "validate certificate",
 - defining  port, user/password
 - go to "advanced to :
     - setup the certificate / client key